Westminster Cathedral: Choir

 The founder of Westminster Cathedral, Cardinal Herbert Vaughan laid great emphasis on the beauty and integrity of the cathedral's liturgy.
 Initially, he determined there should be a community of Benedictine monks at the new cathedral, performing the liturgies and singing the daily Office.
 This caused great resentment amongst the secular clergy of the diocese, who felt they were being snubbed.
-In the end, negotiations with both the English Benedictines and the community of French Benedictines at Farnborough failed and a 'traditional' choir of men and boys was set up instead.
+In the end, negotiations with both the English Benedictines and the community of French Benedictines at Farnborough failed and a traditional choir of men and boys was set up instead.
 Despite great financial problems, the Choir School opened on 5 October 1901 with eleven boy choristers, in the building originally intended for the monks.
 Cardinal Vaughan received the boys with the words "You are the foundation stones".
 The Cathedral Choir was officially instituted three months later in January 1902.
-Sung Masses and Offices were immediately established when the cathedral opened for worship in 1903, and have continued without interruption ever since.
+Sung Masses and Offices were immediately established when the cathedral opened for worship in 1903 and, notwithstanding a short hiatus during the COVID-19 pandemic, have continued without interruption ever since.

 In September 2020, Cardinal Vincent Nichols responded to a strategic review of sacred music at Westminster Cathedral, asking that "all those who profess to be fervent supporters of this precious inheritance of sacred music to become regular contributors to its financial support.
 It is, unquestionably, time to look ahead in order to ensure that this tradition of sacred music in Westminster Cathedral...can be put onto a firm footing for years to come."

 When the question of a musical director was first considered, the choice fell on the singer Sir Charles Santley, who had conducted the choir of the pro-cathedral in Kensington on several occasions.
 But Santley knew his limitations and refused.
 Richard Runciman Terry—Director of Music at Downside Abbey School—then became the first director of music of Westminster Cathedral.
 It proved to be an inspired choice.
 Terry was both a brilliant choir trainer and a pioneering scholar, one of the first musicologists to revive the great works of the English and other European Renaissance composers.
-Terry built Westminster Cathedral Choir's reputation on performances of music—by Byrd, Tallis, Taverner, Palestrina and Victoria, among others—that had not been heard since the sixteenth and seventeenth centuries, and Mass at the cathedral was soon attended by inquisitive musicians as well as the faithful.
+Terry built Westminster Cathedral Choir's reputation on performances of music—by Byrd, Tallis, Taverner, Palestrina and Victoria, among others—that had not been heard since the sixteenth and seventeenth centuries and, in addition to the lay faithful, Mass at the cathedral was soon attended by inquisitive musicians.
 The performance of great Renaissance Masses and motets in their proper liturgical context remains the cornerstone of the choir's activity.